kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <a name="ajax-request-mouseclick"></a>
 <h4 class="h4-guide">Make an AJAX request with mouseclick</h4>
 The previous examples used AJAX to load data automatically, but we can also make it load when events are run.
-Doing this with mouseclicks is common.
+Doing this with mouseclicks is common (<a href="/samples/ajax-tutorial-samples/sample08/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample08/index.html -->
 <!-- add <button> directly above <div id="textTarget">  -->